-- IMPORTANT RULE: All show and display cattle as well as genetic pathway bulls must be tested for BVD as outlined above.
-BVD testing is not required for junior show cattle. - It is recommended that all show and display cattle including genetic pathway bulls that originate within Ohio have official individual identification.
+- IMPORTANT RULE: All show, display, and junior show cattle as well as genetic pathway bulls must be tested for BVD as outlined above. - It is recommended that all show and display cattle including genetic pathway bulls that originate within Ohio have official individual identification.
 Acceptable forms of ID for show and display cattle are official 840 RFID tags, official USDA metal tags, or tattoos that correspond to breed registration certificates.
 RFID tags are acceptable only if the first three numbers are "840".
 Tattoos are only acceptable if the registration certificate is also presented. - CVI (Health Paper) is not required for steers or heifers in the junior show that originate in Ohio. - CVI is not required for open show cattle that are not to be sold that originate in Ohio-but note BVD rule above. - CVI is not required for display cattle that originate in Ohio- but note BVD rule above.